 I'm one of those people who didn't have a clear idea of what they wanted to do when they grew up.
 I studied Product Design with Engineering at the University of Sussex.
-After graduating with a 2:1, I decided to move away from the industry and instead tried my hand at Sales and Partnerships.
-Thinking back over the last seven years and various positions I have been in, there has never been a time where I felt I had found my career or a role that made me happy.
+After graduating, I decided to move away from the industry and instead tried my hand at Sales and Partnerships.
+Thinking back over the last seven years, there has never been a time where I felt I had found my career that made me happy.
 My mind was prone to wandering and craving excitement and adventure, something you don't get sitting behind a desk for 9 hours of the day.

 Every evening, no matter the weather, I would go for a ride to clear my head and wind down from the day's events.
 With the help of my girlfriend, Julie, the act of riding every night turned into more than just my daily meditation.
 It became an opportunity to show a different side of me to the world, and thus TheBritishMotorbiker was born.

 As this persona has developed, I've started to rekindle my love for all things mechanical, and finally, I remember why I chose my degree in the first place.
 This led me to build Julie her first motorbike and has given me the confidence to pursue content creation as a career.

 At 13 years old, I suddenly developed neuropathy (inflammation of the nerve endings) in both my feet.
 This meant that when I started learning to drive, I found it incredibly difficult and tiring on my feet, especially as I was adamant about learning in manual.